Fall 2015 Enrollment

 |Number of Classes||96||338||244||109||22||9||0||818|

-Keene State is a Division III school, offering 18 athletic programs.
+Additionally, Keene State offers 18 athletics programs as a Division III school.
 The Owls participate in the Little East Conference.
-Many Owls have won academic honors on top of their amazing athletic achievements.
+Many Owls have even won academic honors on top of their amazing athletic achievements.
 Students also have the option to join an intramural or club sport.

 CAMPUS HOUSING OPTIONS FOR UNDERGRADUATES